 9.2.1.
 Termination For Cause.
 In the event that either Party materially breaches any of its obligations under this Agreement and such breach is not substantially cured within thirty (30) calendar days after written notice thereof is given by the other Party, then the non-breaching Party may, by giving written notice thereof to the other Party, terminate this Agreement as of the date specified in such notice of termination.
 For purposes of clarity, Registrar’s failure to monitor and timely enforce the provisions of this Agreement or a history of non-compliance with the 2013 Registrar Accreditation Agreement will be considered a material breach of this Agreement.

 9.2.2.
 Termination at Option of Registrar.
-Registrar may terminate this Agreement at any time by giving Donuts sixty (60) days advance notice of termination.
+Registrar may terminate this Agreement at any time by giving Identity Digital sixty (60) days advance notice of termination.

 9.2.3.
 Termination Upon Loss of Registrar’s Accreditation.
 This Agreement shall immediately terminate in the event Registrar’s accreditation by ICANN is terminated or expires without renewal.

 9.2.4.
 Termination in the Event of Termination of Registry Agreement.
-Subject to Section 10.1.1. below, in the event this Agreement shall terminate in the event that Donuts’ Registry Agreement with ICANN is terminated or expires without entry of a subsequent Registry Agreement with ICANN.
+Subject to Section 10.1.1. below, in the event this Agreement shall terminate in the event that Identity Digital's Registry Agreement with ICANN is terminated or expires without entry of a subsequent Registry Agreement with ICANN.

 9.2.5.
 Termination in the Event of Insolvency or Bankruptcy.
 Either Party may terminate this Agreement if the other Party is adjudged insolvent or bankrupt, or if proceedings are instituted by or against a Party seeking relief, reorganization or arrangement under any laws relating to insolvency, or seeking any assignment for the benefit of creditors, or seeking the appointment of a receiver, liquidator or trustee of a Party’s property or assets or the liquidation, dissolution or winding up of a Party’s business.